pikvm/pikvm/README.md

     [root@pikvm hid]# make install
     [root@pikvm hid]# reboot
     ```
 9. Congratulations!
-Your Pi-KVM will be available via SSH (`ssh root@<addr>`) and HTTPS (try to open it in a browser at `https://<addr>`).
+Your Pi-KVM will be available via SSH (`ssh root@<addr>`) and HTTPS (try to open it in a browser at `https://<IP addr>`).
 For HTTPS a self-signed certificate is used by default.

 -----

 # Tips
 * The Pi-KVM file system is always mounted in read-only mode.
 This prevents it from being damaged by a sudden power outage.
-To change the configuration you must first switch FS to write mode using the command `rw` from root.
+To change the configuration you must first switch the filesystem to write mode using the command `rw` from root.
 After the changes, be sure to run the command `ro` to switch it back to read-only.

 * NEVER edit `/etc/kvmd/main.yaml`.
 Use `/etc/kvmd/override.yaml` to redefine the system parameters.
 All other files that are also not recommended for editing have read-only permissions.
 If you edit any of these files, you will need to manually make changes to them when you upgrade your system.
 You can view the current configuration and all available KVMD parameters using the command `kvmd -m`.

 * Almost all KVMD (the main daemon controlling Pi-KVM) configuration files use [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) syntax.
-Read about it if you don't know how to use it.
+Information on the format's syntax can be found at the link provided.

 * If you want to disable the web terminal use these commands:
     ```yaml